MetPX/sarracenia/doc/sr_subscribe.1.rst

   received, it could be picked by one instance, and the second potentially by another one.
   So one should generally use a winnowing configuration (sr_winnow) ahead of a download with multiple parallel instances.

+Permission bits on the destination files written are controlled by the *mode* directives.
+*preserve_modes* will apply the mode permissions posted by the source of the file.
+If no source mode is available, the *default_mode* will be applied to files, and the *default_dir_mode* will be applied to directories.
+If no default is specified, then the operating system  defaults (on linux, controlled by umask settings) will determine file permissions. (note that the *chmod* option is interpreted as a synonym for *default_mode*, and *chmod_dir* is a synonym for *default_dir_mode*.)